MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 Software Revision Number |

-acceleration).
-No motor will move until directly after speed or speed2/turn
+(fastest acceleration).
+No motor will move until directly after speed

 Mode Register